requarks/wiki-v1/README.md

 <h2 align="center">Milestones</h2>

-Current and upcoming milestones *(major features only, see the [changelog](https://docs.requarks.io/wiki/developers/changelog) for complete list of features and bug fixes)*:

-:bookmark_tabs: See [project board](https://waffle.io/Requarks/wiki) to keep track of current progress.

 ### 1.0.117 - Stable
 **Note**: As 2.0 is under development, no new features are being developed in the 1.0 branch.